symptomnavi.ch

 Good to know

-Physical activity can have a positive influence on quality of life during and after cancer treatment.
-Regular physical activity reduces fatigue and improves performance and muscle strength.
+Physical activity can make you feel better during and after cancer treatment.
+Regular exercise reduces fatigue and improves performance and muscle strength.

-Even if you weren't sporty before cancer, you can incorporate suitable physical activities into your schedule during and after cancer treatment.
-To stay physically active on a regular basis, look for activities that make you feel good and give you pleasure.
-Choose activities that you can integrate easily and sustainably into your daily routine.
+Even if you weren't sporty before cancer, you can include suitable physical activities in your schedule during and after cancer treatment.
+To make sure you keep active, do things that make you feel good and give you pleasure.
+Choose activities that you can easily add to your daily routine.

-Talk to your treatment team or a physiotherapist about the physical activities that are right for you.
-Specialists in sports therapy or sports science can also advise and support you in practising physical activities.
+Talk to your healthcare team or a physiotherapist about which exercises are right for you.
+If you need advice or support, you can also get help from experts in sports therapy or sports science.

 You feel...